Anish-Saxena/coaxial_artifact/ChampSim/README.md

   <p> ChampSim is a trace-based simulator for a microarchitecture study.
 You can sign up to the public mailing list by sending an empty mail to champsim+subscribe@googlegroups.com.
 If you have questions about how to use ChampSim, you can often receive a quicker response on the mailing list.
 Please reserve GitHub Issues for bugs. <p>
 </p>

+# Files to modify dependency paths

+config.py
+2 files in configs/

+The rest of this readme is readme taken from champsim

 # Clone ChampSim repository
 ```
 git clone https://github.com/ChampSim/ChampSim.git